Paris France Temple: Design and architecture

-The building’s architectural design uses surrounding French monuments and the nearby Palace of Versailles, as well as traditional Latter-day Saint temple design.
-The temple's architecture reflects both the cultural heritage of the Paris region and its spiritual significance to the church.
+The building's architectural design uses surrounding French monuments and the nearby Palace of Versailles, as well as traditional Latter-day Saint temple design.

 The temple is on a 2.26-acre plot, with surrounding landscaping of gardens and courtyards, along with a visitors' center.
 The gardens include a reproduction of Bertel Thorvaldsen’s Christus statue.

 The structure is constructed with limestone which is similar to the stone used for other buildings in the area, including Versailles.
 The exterior has flat roof, which is an uncommon for the church's temples.
 At the time of its construction, it was one of only four temples without a steeple or an angel Moroni statue.
 The other three were the Cardston Alberta, Laie Hawaii, and Mesa Arizona temples.

 The interior has art-glass windows with floral patterns, including a large stained-glass skylight that sits above the baptistry.
 The temple’s furnishings are in French Classical and Art Nouveau styles, with artwork throughout the temple.
 In addition to the baptistry, the temple also has two ordinance rooms and three sealing rooms.

 The design uses symbolic elements representing French art and culture.
-Symbolism is important to church members and includes the floral motifs in the art-glass windows, which “are reflective of plants native to France and are based on the floral designs of artist Claude Monet’s gardens such as lilies, cornflower, lilacs and hollyhocks.”
+The floral motifs in the art-glass windows "are reflective of plants native to France and are based on the floral designs of artist Claude Monet's gardens such as lilies, cornflower, lilacs and hollyhocks."
 The temple’s decorative motifs were also inspired by the fleur-de-lis, which is France’s national symbol and represents purity and virtue.

-In 2017, a cultural celebration was held to commemorate the completion and dedication of the temple.
-The program had 950 youth from France, Belgium, and Switzerland, and celebrated the reformation and the restoration in addition to the temple.

 The adjacent visitors' center has interactive displays and a 3D cut-out model of the temple, providing information for both members and non-members on the role temples play in the lives of church members.

-Temple presidents

-The church's temples are directed by a temple president and matron, each typically serving for a term of three years.
-The president and matron oversee the administration of temple operations and provide guidance and training for both temple patrons and staff.

-Serving from 2017 to 2019, Gérard S. Giraud-Carrier was the first president, with Annie Giraud-Carrier serving as matron.
-As of 2024, Dominique M. Lucas is the president, with Josiane M. Lucas serving as matron.